mattcolombo/kafka-connect-cli/docs/CONNECTOR.md

 ## list

 `kconnect-cli connector list`: provides a list of the connectors currently present in the Connect cluster.
-Uses the `GET /connectors` Rest endpoint.
+Uses the `GET /connectors` endpoint.
 Allows the following optional flags:

 * `--show-info`: expands the configuration for each connector (using the `expand=info` query parameter).
 * `--show-status` expands the status of each connector and its tasks (using the `expand=status` query parameter)